matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **1. You are developing an application that transcodes large video files.
 Which storage option is the best choice for your application?**

-- Cloud Storage.
+- Cloud Storage

 **2. You manufacture devices with sensors and need to stream huge amounts of data from these devices to a storage option in the cloud.
 Which Google Cloud Platform storage option is the best choice for your application?**

-- Cloud BigTable.
+- Cloud BigTable

 **3. Which statement is true about objects in Cloud Storage?**